-On May 13-14, 2011 at the Billy Wilder Theater, as part of “Celebrating Orphan Films”, the program will include films of two former UCLA film students and classmates of Jim Morrison, Alexander Prisadsky and his film “Five Situations for Camera, Recorder and People,” and Ronald Raley’s film “Patient 411.”
-The filmmakers will present their student films that Morrison worked on as a cinematographer and soundman.
-Both presentations will include their recollections of Jim Morrison as part of their crew.
+On May 13-14, 2011 at the Billy Wilder Theater, the “Celebrating Orphan Films” project will screen the films of two former UCLA film students and classmates of Jim Morrison: Alexander Prisadsky’s “Five Situations for Camera, Recorder and People” and Ronald Raley’s film “Patient 411.”
+Both are student films that Morrison worked on as a cinematographer and soundman, and both presentations will include the filmmaker’s recollections of Jim Morrison as part of their crew.

-Alexander Prisadsky’s film “Five Situations for Camera, Recorder and People” was filmed after Morrison’s famous (or infamous) student film which seems to have affected Prisadsky enough that it made him reevaluate the film he originally wanted to do.
+Alexander Prisadsky’s film “Five Situations for Camera, Recorder and People” was filmed after Morrison’s famous (or infamous) student film, which seems to have affected Prisadsky enough that it made him reevaluate the film he originally wanted to do.
 One of Prisadsky’s ideas for the film was to have his fellow students in it wearing black suits (in a scene that eerily anticipates the opening sequence of “Reservoir Dogs“).
 Morrison was the only one that didn’t have a black suit, so he acted as the soundman on Prisadsky’s film.

-It seems Jim Morrison, future Doors lead singer, already had a knack for sound, overlaying Bach and the roar of thunder to make Prisadsky’s film more mysterious.
+It seems that Jim Morrison, future Doors lead singer, already had a knack for sound, overlaying Bach and the roar of thunder to make Prisadsky’s film more mysterious.
 Morrison suggested a scene where he got into a crowd with a microphone and produced a distorted concussive sound that Prisadsky liked and used in the film.
 At one point Morrison told Prisadsky, “Maybe I should be in radio instead of film.”
 You can read more of Prisadsky’s recollections at the article: “Recollections of a UCLA Film Student: Working with Jim Morrison on Five Situations for Camera, Recorder and People.”